About the program

 - Have your system installed by a as detailed on Solar Victoria's website

-- Install a solar system with a PV capacity size up to 30kW, and detailed on the .
+- Install a solar system with an inverter capacity size up to 30kW, and detailed on the

 Businesses who own their premises and those who rent can apply for the Solar for Business rebate.
-Ownership of premises also includes a property which is owned by an associated entity such as a Family Trust, Holding Company or Self-Managed Super Fund.
+A rental provider/landlord of the business premises cannot apply for the rebate on a business’ behalf.

-The rebate is only available for installations which occur following the program formally opening for applications in late May.
+The rebate is only available for installations that occur following the program opening for applications on 28 May 2021.
 Systems installed prior will not be eligible for a rebate.

 If your home is your main place of business and you meet the eligibility criteria for the residential program, you may be eligible for a Solar Homes rebate.

-The Solar for Business Program will offer eligible businesses a rebate that covers 50 per cent of the cost of installing a rooftop solar system up to $3,500.
+The Solar for Business Program offers eligible businesses a rebate that covers 50 per cent of the cost of installing a rooftop solar system up to $3,500.

 This is the first time solar rebates will be available for Victorian small businesses, which can now join the thousands of households that have become part of the government’s Solar Homes Program.
 Over the next three years, 15,000 businesses can apply for a solar rebate to reduce the upfront cost of the installation of an approved small-scale solar system.